honeycombio/refinery/tools/convert/config.md

 ## RefineryTelemetry: Refinery Telemetry

-Configuration info for the telemetry that Refinery uses to record its own operation. ### AddRuleReasonToTrace
+Configuration info for the telemetry that Refinery uses to record its own operation.

+### AddRuleReasonToTrace

 AddRuleReasonToTrace controls whether to decorate traces with refinery rule evaluation results.

-AddRuleReasonToTrace causes traces that are sent to Honeycomb to include the field `meta.refinery.reason`.
-This field contains text indicating which rule was evaluated that caused the trace to be included.
+AddRuleReasonToTrace causes traces that are sent to Honeycomb to include the field `meta.refinery.reason`, indicating which sampler made the decision to keep the trace.
+For samplers that use a key to make their decision, the key is also included in the field `meta.refinery.sampler_key`.

 Eligible for live reload.